arrowtype/vertical-metrics/README.md

 If *useTypeMetrics* is not true, win metrics also set line heights in Chrome and Firefox on Windows.

-If these differ from hhea metrics and *useTypeMetrics* is not true, win metrics are used by Chrome and Firefox on Windows.
+If typo metrics differ from hhea metrics and *useTypeMetrics* is not true, win metrics are used by Chrome and Firefox on Windows.

 - [ ] Test: what happens in other Windows apps?